 13.1.
-This journal of the Institute of the Lithuanian Language is published Open Access under a licence CC-BY 4.0 which allows readers to reuse the content without restriction.
+This journal of the Institute of the Lithuanian Language is published Open Access under a licence CC-BY-NC 4.0 which allows readers to reuse the content without restriction.
 Open Access allows unrestricted sharing of scholarly information and helps to promote knowledge throughout the world.
 The Institute of the Lithuanian Language supports Open Access as an equitable means of ensuring that scholarly research, usually funded by public institutions, is made available to all.

 13.2.
 Open Access publications are more likely to be discovered, read, cited, and used for future research than those published in closed journals.
 The Institute of the Lithuanian Language believes this is in the best interests of authors and their institutions, as well as for the journal itself to make all the Content freely available and reusable.